 Meter Asset Managers; and

-other persons to whom the CDSP provides Third Party Services.
+any persons to whom the CDSP provides Third Party Services.

-No such person will be permitted to have access to or use of UK Link unless such person has executed [a UK Link User Agreement or] an agreement substantially in the form set out the Existing UK Link Manual [(as appropriate)]; provided that in the case of the Authority the CDSP may waive or modify this requirement and such agreement shall not be required to contain a provision limiting the ability of the Authority to disclose information.
+No such person will be permitted to have access to or use of UK Link unless such person has executed a UK Link User Agreement or an agreement substantially in the form set out the Existing UK Link Manual (as the CDSP may require); provided that in the case of the Authority the CDSP may waive or modify this requirement and such agreement shall not be required to contain a provision limiting the ability of the Authority to disclose information.

 Insofar as differing from those under this Annex, the procedure by and terms upon which such a person may become a UK Link User are set out in the Existing UK Link Manual.